wiredtiger/wiredtiger/test/memory-model-test/README.md

 Some tests can report out of order operations, but that does not mean they will report them.

 All x86 and ARM processors will likely show some out of order operations for some of the first group of tests.

-The second group of tests is currently only showing some out of order operations on M1 Max.
-So far, these results have not been reproduced on other ARM (including M1 Pro) even though they are allowed by the ARM specs.
-This is still under investigation.

 # References